deta/space-docs/src/pages/docs/en/basics/data.md

 ## How to store data

-In addition to the compute provided Micros, each Deta Space app has its own database and file store services.
+In addition to the compute provided Micros, each Deta Space app has its own database and file storage services.
 All the data stored with a Space app is 'sandboxed' within an application instance.
-By default, this storage not shared across users and it's also not shared between a single user's app instances (interoperability between apps is a planned).
+By default, this storage is not shared across users and it's also not shared between a single user's app instances (interoperability between apps is planned).

 As a result, you can just code your app as if it was only for a single user, without thinking about authentication or data separation.